CatalaLang/catala/README.md

 ### Languages

-Currently, the Catala language only enjoys a French surface language, adapted to French law.
-However, it is perfectly possible to craft new parsers for new surface languages adapted to English, Spanish, etc. Contact the authors if you are interested.
+The main Catala surface language is adapted to French law, and has French keywords.
+However, it is perfectly possible to craft new parsers for new surface languages adapted to English, Spanish, etc. Currently, Catala also supports Enlish via the `--language=en` option.
+Contact the authors if you are interested.

 ## The Catala compiler